Allsub-dev/allsub/Local installatioin.md

 ## Clone repository from GitHub
-- Use Allsub-dev account
+- Ask admin to add you as collaborator.
+Use invitation message to get access to the repository.

 ## Run
 - Open command prompt.
-- Locate src directory.
+- Locate src directory, execute docker-up.bat
-- Execute docker-up.bat
 - Browse to http://kubernetes.docker.internal/
 - Pay attention, application will be stopped as soon as you close the command prompt.
 Use Docker Desktop utility that to restart application later.